jonlpersson/ed-latimore/site/_posts/2022-03-08-losing-someone-you-love.md

 When I lost my dad at 18, grief was a slow process.
 I was fine for several months then all of a sudden I was sobbing in a conversation about him.

 Depending on the relationship you have with someone, the grieving process can be shorter or longer.
-The pain of losing a loved one can be more intense causing heartbreak, severe mental health issues, and physical symptoms.<sup id="fnref:2" role="doc-noteref"><a class="footnote" rel="footnote" href="#fn:2">2</a></sup> Grief can also be mild, causing periodic sadness but not disrupting your days.
+The pain of losing a loved one can be more intense causing heartbreak, severe mental health issues, and physical symptoms.<sup><a class="footnote" rel="footnote" href="#fn:2">2</a></sup> Grief can also be mild, causing periodic sadness but not disrupting your days.
 Either way, it can strike randomly without real warning.

 Grief manifests in many forms with everyone having a different grief experience.
 Mental and physical symptoms of grieving include: